websiteinspiration/bugsplat.rb/entries/2013-05-30-design-for-failure-processing-payments-with-a-background-worker.md

 ### The Solution

-Essentially, the solution is to put the call to `Stripe::Charge.create` in a background job.
+The solution is to put the call to `Stripe::Charge.create` in a background job.
 This example is going to use a very simple background worker system named [Sucker Punch][sucker_punch].
 It runs in the same process as your web request but uses [Celluloid][celluloid] to do things in a background thread.

 First, let's create a job class: